Kokura Castle 小倉城

 Kokura Castle is a 10-minute walk from Nishi-Kokura Station, which is on the Kagoshima Main Line.

-It's a 20-minute walk from the bigger Kokura Station.
+It's a 15-minute walk from the bigger Kokura Station.
 Kokura Station is also a stop on the Sanyo Shinkansen, which offers direct access from Fukuoka and Osaka.

 Explore the castle

 Kokura Castle played a pivotal role in the history of the area.
-It was built between 1602 and 1608 at the beginning of the Edo period (1603-1867).
-The castle was the property of the Ogasawara clan between 1632 and 1860 but was burnt down in 1866 during the war between the Kokura and Choshu clans.
+Construction started at the beginning of the Edo period (1603-1867) in 1602, and took about seven years.
+The castle was the property of the Ogasawara clan between 1632 and 1866 but was burnt down in 1866 during the war between the Kokura and Choshu clans.

-The current keep is not an accurate reconstruction of the original since the architects opted for a more aesthetically appealing design instead of faithfully rebuilding the simpler structure that once stood here.
+The current keep is not an accurate reconstruction of the original since the townspeople opted for a more aesthetically appealing design instead of faithfully rebuilding the simpler structure that once stood here.

 From the outside, the keep appears to have only four stories but actually has five inside.
-The castle is filled with exhibits that introduce the history of Kitakyushu and the castle.
-The display sections include an interactive zone that allows visitors to experience castle life as it was lived during the Edo period.
+The castle is filled with exhibits that introduce the history of Kokura and the castle.
+The display sections include an interactive zone that allows visitors to experience samurai life as it was lived during the Edo period.

 Stroll the historic castle grounds

 The keep is surrounded by a moat on two sides and the castle's extensive grounds on the other two.
 The grounds are collectively known as Katsuyama Park, which has hundreds of cherry trees that bloom in early April.
 In 1998, a small Japanese garden and pond were built within the castle environs.
-Within the garden and overlooking the moat is a traditional Japanese building with tatami rooms.
+Within the garden and overlooking the keep is a traditional samurai study with tatami rooms.

 Cafes and river views at Riverwalk Kitakyushu

-The castle overlooks Riverwalk Kitakyushu, a large entertainment complex of open-air cafes and parks with views of the river and its surroundings.
+The castle overlooks Riverwalk Kitakyushu, a large entertainment complex of open-air cafes and spaces with views of the river and its surroundings.
 Riverwalk Kitakyushu is also attached to the Kitakyushu Performing Arts Center and a branch of the Kitakyushu Municipal Museum of Art.
-You can take a tour of broadcaster NHK's Kitakyushu station as well.

 Designed as a natural and open space within the city, Riverwalk Kitakyushu is a great place to relax, take in some culture and grab a bite to eat before or after exploring Kokura Castle.